Business analyst CV example

 Give an overview of the company worked for, or specific project worked on and explain where your role sits within it.

-Lead business analyst for £10m global migration programme, managing entire IT remit, reporting to programme lead and managing team of 4 staff.
+Lead business analyst for £10m global migration programme, managing entire IT remit, reporting to programme lead and managing team of 4 staff for global management consultant.

 Showcase your skills, knowledge and client/colleague/project manager interactions by bullet pointing your responsibilities in concise sentences.